-A very low incision is then made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
+A very low incision will be made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
 The skin is tightened and the skin removed from a smile shaped flap.
 The resulting scar usually lies wholly within the bikini line and the belly button is not interfered with and so maintains a very natural look.

-A Mini Tummy Tuck in Sydney was performed with Liposculpture contouring of the abdomen and a skin pull to tighten the skin.
+A mini tummy tuck was performed with liposculpture contouring of the abdomen and skin pull to tighten the skin.
 The waist, hips, buttocks, thighs and knees were also sculpted into slender curves with a Liposculpture.
-The edges of the Mini Abdominoplasty can be seen as they appear three months post surgery.
+The edges of the mini abdominoplasty can be seen as they appear three months post-surgery.

-To discuss this Mini Tummy Tuck, send an enquiry via this page or call to our friendly clinic team on (02) 9362 1426.
+To discuss mini tummy tuck, send an enquiry via this page or call to our friendly clinic team on (02) 9362 1426.